HomePropertiesRentalsGuides to FranceRegionsServicesForumsVersion FrançaiseNews

 If you consider there is an error in your tax assessment you have two years in which to contest the assessment.

-The process is called a reclamation.
+The process is called a réclamation.

 This period is reduced to one year for local taxes.
-So for local taxes paid in 2007, you have until 31 Dec 08 to make a demand.

 You need to submit your case to the Centre d’impôts whose address is shown on your tax notice.
+Alternatively, make a claim using your on-line account.

 The tax office have up to six months to reply, which may be extended for a further three months.